AndrewGene/EasyUITextFields/README.md

 # WASHD - What Apple Should Have Done
-##The easiest way to add validation, text filtering, text field order to your UITextFields
+##The easiest way to add validation, text filtering, max length, and text field order to your UITextFields

+###The best part is that you don't have to subclass UITextField--this is made using extensions

 [![Version](https://img.shields.io/cocoapods/v/WASHD.svg?style=flat)](http://cocoapods.org/pods/WASHD)
 [![License](https://img.shields.io/cocoapods/l/WASHD.svg?style=flat)](http://cocoapods.org/pods/WASHD)